Houston Isd

 District-Level NCES Analysis

-Academic infrastructure includes 43 of 273 schools offering Advanced Placement (533 AP courses district-wide), a 1297.9:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 34.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 43 of 273 schools offering Advanced Placement (533 AP courses district-wide), a 531.6:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 34.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 63.6% Hispanic or Latino, 24.2% African American, 6.7% White across the district's schools.
+Its most demographically mixed campus is Bush El, with a diversity index of 77.0/100.

-HOUSTON ISD school enrollment varies 346× across entities
+Houston Isd school enrollment varies 346× across entities

 Source: NCES Common Core of Data NCES Common Core of Data

-HOUSTON ISD has higher-than-average Title I eligibility — 82.9% of the population qualifies for free or reduced-price lunch
+Houston Isd has higher-than-average Title I eligibility — 82.9% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility — including this one — receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.